rcarmo/docker-templates/README.md

 * `browser-vnc`: A minimalist desktop environment with Firefox, Openbox, `fbpanel` and the Infinality font rendering tweaks, accessible via VNC over SSH (just log in and run `vncserver` to start it, then open an SSH tunnel to 5901).
 Can be trivially tweaked to not use SSH at all, but this is a more generic template that can be used for other purposes.

-## Bootstrapping a new Ubuntu 14.04 LTS DigitalOcean instance:
+## Bootstrapping a new Ubuntu 14.04 LTS instance on DigitalOcean:

 ```
 # Change timezone to something sane